hellosmallkat/CSC_305_final_project/README.md

 # Expense Tracker

-A modern solution to track and manage your expenses on the go.
-Designed with simplicity and functionality in mind, Expense Tracker lets you input, organize, and analyze your spending to make better financial decisions.
+Our app is designed to manage and track expenses in a modern fashion on the go.
+The app is designed with simplicity and usability in mind.
+Our app is designed to make it as easy as possible to manage expenses

 ## Table of Contents
 - [Features](#features)